davidroberts63/formio-utils/README.md

 Calls `fn(component)` for each component in `components`, accounting for nested layout components.
 (Does not call for layout components themselves, unless includeAll is true).

+The current data path of the element.
+Example: data.user.firstName

 ```javascript
 var utils = require('formio-utils');